cinghie/wordpress-starter-pack/wp-content/plugins/woocommerce-stock-manager/README.txt

 4. Product stock as on date

 == Changelog ==

+= 2.4.0 (07.08.2020) =
+* New: WooCommerce 4.3.1 compatible
+* New: Provision to show/hide 'SKU' column
+* Fix: 'Create export File' not exporting all the products in the generated CSV
+* Update: Title to product thumbnail column
+* Update: Disable autoload of few options
+* Update: Product icon
+* Update: POT file

 = 2.3.0 (20.06.2020) =
 * Fix: Product Variation thumbnail not loading in dashboard